Santa Baby: Taylor Swift version

 Taylor Swift recorded a cover of "Santa Baby" for her first extended play, The Taylor Swift Holiday Collection (2007).

 Reception

 Dan MacIntosh from Country Standard Time liked Swift's cover, calling her version "sexy".

 Charts

 Michael Bublé version

 Michael Bublé recorded a cover of "Santa Baby" for his seventh studio album, Christmas (2011).
 Bublé's version made extensive changes to the lyrics, including saying "Santa Buddy", "Santa Pally" and "Santa Poppy" instead of "Santa Baby".

+The cover has been ranked consistently on lists of worst Christmas songs ever made.
 Richard Evans from Best Life included Bublé's version of "Santa Baby" in his list of "The Most Hated Christmas Songs of All Time", primarily for the changes in lyrics to ensure "everyone knows he is not attracted to Santa".
 Steve Eighinger listed Bublé's cover as number 6 on his list of the worst Christmas songs ever made.

 Composition and structure

 According to Musicnotes.com, Bublé's version has a time signature with a 12/8 feel and has a moderately slow tempo of 96 beats per minute.
 The key of the song is in F major, with Bublé's vocal range spanning from A2 to C4 in scientific pitch notation.
 The song progresses in the chord progressions of F–F/A–C in the first verses, followed by F-F/A-G-C.